 Here are some other less commonly used resume types:

-Targeted Resume
+Targeted resume

 A targeted resume is a resume that’s tailored to address the specific needs of each company you apply to.
-You can format it as either a functional, combination, or chronological resume — the key difference is that you specifically target each detail to the role you’re applying for
+You can structure it as either a functional, combination, or chronological resume — the key difference is that you specifically target each detail to the role you’re applying for

 To write an effective targeted resume, read through the job posting and look for any notable skills, job duties, keywords, or requirements that apply to you.
 Then, adjust your resume to highlight your most relevant skills and experience.

-Infographic Resume
+Infographic resume

-Unlike a standard resume, an infographic resume incorporates graphics and other visual elements to present your professional details in a unique, attention-grabbing style.
+An infographic resume incorporates graphics and other visual elements to present your professional details in a unique, attention-grabbing style.

 Here’s an example of what an infographic resume type looks like:

 If you’re an aspiring graphic designer, using an infographic resume can be a good way to showcase your graphic design skills and demonstrate them at the same time.
-If you’re looking for a creative resume without all the infographics, a visual resume can also be a good option.

-Federal Resume
+Federal resume

 A federal resume template is used to apply to positions within the US federal government.